pinterest/ktlint/docs/install/cli.md

 ktlint "src/**/*.kt" "!src/**/generated/**"
 ```

-### Error reporting
+### Violation reporting

-`ktlint` supports different type of reporters.
+`ktlint` supports different type of reporters for lint violations.
 When not specified the `plain` reporter is used.
 Optionally the `plain` reporter can group the violations per file.

 ```shell title="Style violation grouped by file"
 $ ktlint --reporter=plain?group_by_file